Detention of Rümeysa Öztürk

-On March 25, 2025, following the revocation of her F-1 student visa, 30-year-old Turkish national and Tufts University student Rümeysa Öztürk was arrested by six masked plainclothes agents from the United States Department of Homeland Security (DHS) Somerville, Massachusetts, before eventually being held in South Louisiana ICE Processing Center.
+On March 25, 2025, six masked plainclothes agents from the US Department of Homeland Security (DHS) arrested 30-year-old Turkish national and Tufts University student Rümeysa Öztürk in Somerville, Massachusetts after the US State Department's revoked her F-1 student visa for co-authoring an op-ed in The Tufts Daily.
+She was then taken from Massachusetts to the South Louisiana ICE Processing Center and detained there.

 Öztürk's arrest sparked condemnation from elected officials and others.
 Some accused the Trump administration of targeting students for their political views without due process, while others called it a violation of civil liberties.
 The incident also provoked protests at Tufts University and across Massachusetts.

-On May 9, Öztürk was released pending final decision on her legal case over her detention.
+As of April 17, 2026, Öztürk has returned to Turkey to continue her career as a scholar studying child development.
+With the help from ACLU, she and the Trump administration have jointly requested the termination of proceedings in front of the Board of Immigration Appeals.

-Rümeysa Öztürk
+Background

-Öztürk, a 30-year-old Turkish national, is a PhD student at Tufts University with an F-1 student visa.
+Rümeysa Öztürk, a 30-year-old Turkish national, is a PhD student at Tufts University with an F-1 student visa.
 Her LinkedIn profile, which has since been deleted, included a master's degree from Columbia University and experience as research assistant at Boston University and as a Fulbright Scholar.

-In March 2024, Öztürk and three others co-wrote an opinion piece entitled "Try again, President Kumar: Renewing calls for Tufts to adopt March 4 TCU Senate resolutions" that was published in the university's newspaper The Tufts Daily.
-The article called for Tufts to divest from companies with ties to Israel and acknowledge "Palestinian genocide".
+In March 26, 2024, Öztürk and three others co-wrote an opinion piece entitled "Try again, President Kumar: Renewing calls for Tufts to adopt March 4 TCU Senate resolutions" that was published in the university's newspaper The Tufts Daily.
+The article called for Tufts to divest from companies with ties to Israel and acknowledge Palestinian genocide.
 The editorial was endorsed by 32 others.
-Following this, her personal information was made public by Canary Mission, a group that documents those whom it disapproves of.
+Following this, her personal information was made public by Canary Mission, a website that documents those whom it describes as anti-Israel and antisemitic.

-The group StopAntisemitism claimed that, while at Tufts, Öztürk had led violent events in support of Hamas and in opposition to Israel and the U. S. Her brother denied this on social media.
+The group StopAntisemitism claimed that, while at Tufts, Öztürk had led violent events in support of Hamas and in opposition to Israel and the U.S. Her brother denied this on social media.
 Her friends had said the only pro-Palestinian activity she had engaged in was the op-ed.
 After her detention, both her associates at Tufts and her department at the university paid tribute to her character.

 The Washington Post reported that Öztürk's visa was revoked at the discretion of Secretary of State Marco Rubio and without her knowledge in the weeks prior to her arrest.
-The Post also reported that while the initial grounds for the action had been antisemitism or expressing support for a terror organisation like Hamas, no evidence was provided to substantiate the allegations.
+The Post also reported that while the initial grounds for the action had been antisemitism or expressing support for a terror organization like Hamas, no evidence was provided to substantiate the allegations.